viamrobotics/docs/docs/program/_index.md

 Save this file on your development machine with the file type of your preferred SDK.

-Edit the boilerplate code by [adding control logic](/program/write/) to make a client application that connects to your robot controls it in the way you want when the program [is executed](/program/run/).
+Edit the boilerplate code by [adding control logic](/program/sdks/) to make a client application that connects to your robot and controls it in the way you want.

-Then, execute this program on any computer as long as:
+Then, [execute this program](/program/run/) on any computer as long as:

 1. You have [installed the appropriate SDK](#requirements) and language on this machine.
-2. The program establishes a connection to your robot through the cloud, on a local or wide area network (LAN or WAN), or [locally](/program/run/#run-code-locally) when [executed](/program/run).
+2. The program establishes a connection to your robot through the cloud, on a local or wide area network (LAN or WAN), or [locally](/program/run/#run-code-locally) when [executed](/program/run/).
-See [Run Code](/program/run) for more information on executing code.

 ### `import`: Finding Required Imports